Emma McKenna

 Emma Jane McKenna (born August 18, 1983) is a multi-disciplinary writer.
-She is currently a PhD Candidate in English and Cultural Studies at McMaster University.
-Emma's first book of poetry, Chenille or Silk, was published on March 8, 2019, with Caitlin Press.
+She earned a PhD in English and Cultural Studies at McMaster University.
+McKenna's first book of poetry, Chenille or Silk, was published on March 8, 2019, with Caitlin Press.
 Her first full-length album as a singer-songwriter, Run With It, was released on June 8, 2010.
 She was also a founding member of riot grrrl band Galaxy, with Katie Stelmanis and Maya Postepski.